fpassow/trading-game/README.md

-    ship               -- Directory containing components show the player's ship, the contents of it's hold, food supply, etc. The players "cash box" also displays here. welcome            -- Components for the initial welcome screen, with rules and info.
+    ship               -- Directory containing components show the player's ship, the contents of it's hold, food supply, etc. The players "cash box" also displays here. welcome            -- Components for the initial welcome screen, with rules and info. map.js             -- Compoent that creates the game map, based on element in state.places.